 Through a nondirected donation, donors can help people they don’t know.
 These donations can be anonymous, or the donor and recipient can meet if they both wish.

 Living donors go on to live healthy and full lives, Dr. Toledo says.
 “Being able to dramatically change somebody’s life with that gift is a really special experience.
 A lot of our donors feel really good about that, and it helps them get through their recovery,” he says.

 Dr. Toledo encourages living donors to stay in contact with their primary care provider and keep up with annual physicals.
 This would be important in the rare case that a kidney donor happened to develop kidney disease, not because of the donation specifically but because the condition is relatively common.
 If your doctor is monitoring your health, you’re more likely to spot problems early, when they’re more easily treatable.

 “I always advise prospective living donors that when they become a donor, they haven’t just donated a kidney, they’ve made a lifelong commitment to be vigilant about their health,” Dr. Toledo says.

-North Carolina residents can register to be organ donors at Donate Life North Carolina.
+Learn about becoming a living liver donor at UNC Hospitals or call our donor coordinator at 984-974-7568.
+North Carolina residents can also register to be organ donors at Donate Life North Carolina.
 Anyone can register at Donate Life America.
 Talk to your doctor if you are interested in becoming a living donor, or visit the United Network for Organ Sharing.